shakacode/react_on_rails/README.md

 2. You want to place the props to hydrate the client side stores at the very end of your HTML, so the browser can render all earlier HTML first.
 This is particularly useful if your props will be large.

 ### Generator Functions
-Why would you create a function that returns a React compnent?
+Why would you create a function that returns a React component?
 For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
 Or you may want to return different components depending on what's in the props.
 ReactOnRails will automatically detect a registered generator function.

 ### server_render_js
 `server_render_js(js_expression, options = {})`